 This scholarship marks a watershed for my development as a young scholar.
 I am exceedingly grateful for the support of the Pinnacle Foundation, which will allow me to remain steadfast in my commitment to academic excellence and social change.
-There are so many negative connotations around being young and identifying as LGBT+, and it is beyond exciting to know that with the honour of this scholarship comes the opportunity to act as a role model for change.
+There are so many negative connotations around being young and identifying as LGBTIQ+, and it is beyond exciting to know that with the honour of this scholarship comes the opportunity to act as a role model for change.

 18, from Geelong, VIC, Studying Victorian Certificate of Education [Year 12]

 I am very grateful receiving The Pinnacle Foundation Scholarship as it will allow me to continue my education.
 I am honoured to be acknowledged for my abilities and raising awareness of disadvantaged transgender youths in regional areas.
 My family was very disadvantaged when I was growing up and they are very proud of me reaching year 12.